 This is a platform to share information relating to the current implementation process towards a merger between the International Council for Science (ICSU) and the International Social Science Council (ISSC).

-In October 2017, members of both councils voted overwhelmingly to merge, launching a process that will see the formation of a single global entity called the International Science Council in summer 2018.
+In October 2017, members of both councils voted overwhelmingly to merge, launching a process that will see the formation of a single global entity called the International Science Council in mid 2018.